 - PetGuard Beef, Vegetables and Wheat Germ Dinner (4 stars) [U]

 - PetGuard Liver, Vegetables and Wheat Germ Dinner (4.5 stars) [U]

-PetGuard Turkey and Sweet Potato was selected to represent the others in the line for this review.
+PetGuard Turkey and Sweet Potato Stew was selected to represent the other products in the line for this review.

 Canned Dog Food